Armenia in the Eurovision Song Contest

+Participation

+Armenia first expressed interest in participating in the Eurovision Song Contest in July 2003, when private broadcaster Armenia TV claimed that it would debut at the contest, despite not being a member of the European Broadcasting Union (EBU), which organises the event.
+The EBU later denied this claim.

+Public Television Company of Armenia (AMPTV) became a full member of the European Broadcasting Union (EBU) in July 2005, thus eligible to participate in the Eurovision Song Contest since then.
+It has participated in the contest representing Armenia since its in 2006.

 History

-In July 2003, private broadcaster Armenia TV claimed to be debuting at the Eurovision Song Contest 2004, despite not being a member of the European Broadcasting Union (EBU), which organises the event.
-The EBU later denied this claim.

-After the Public Television Company of Armenia (AMPTV) was promoted to active member in July 2005, Armenia debuted at the Eurovision Song Contest in with the song "Without Your Love" performed by one of Armenia's top artists, André, and produced by Anush Hovnanyan.
-At the time, only the top 10 countries from the previous edition and the "Big Four" were automatically qualified for the final, Armenia had to compete in the semi-final to qualify.
-André, who was first to perform in the semi-final, reached the final of the contest on 20 May 2006 and gave Armenia a successful debut coming in eighth position.
+Armenia officially debuted in the contest in with the song "Without Your Love", performed by one of Armenia's top artists, André, and produced by Anush Hovnanyan.
+At the time, only the top ten countries from contest's previous edition and the "Big Four" automatically qualified for the final, meaning Armenia had to compete in the semi-final.
+Performing first in the semi-final, André successfully qualified Armenia for the final on 20 May 2006, where the country finished in eighth place.